F5Networks/f5-openstack-lbaasv1/docs/map_multi-controller-agent-redundancy.rst

 .. figure:: media/f5-lbaas-horizontal-scaleout.png
     :alt: Horizontal Scale-out with the F5 LBaaSv1 plugin

-    Figure.
     Horizontal Scale-out with the F5® LBaaSv1 plugin